lino-framework/book/docs/specs/ledger.rst

  2017-01     01/01/2017   31/01/2017   2017          Open
  2017-02     01/02/2017   28/02/2017   2017          Open
  2017-03     01/03/2017   31/03/2017   2017          Open
+ 2017-12     01/12/2017   31/12/2017   2017          Open
 =========== ============ ============ ============= ======= ========
 <BLANKLINE>

 The *reference* of a new accounting period is computed by applying the voucher's entry date to the template defined in the :attr:`date_to_period_tpl
-<lino_xl.lib.ledger.AccountingPeriod.get_for_date>` setting.
-The
+<lino_xl.lib.ledger.AccountingPeriod.get_for_date>` attribute of the ledger
-default implementation leads to the following references:
+plugin.
+The default implementation leads to the following references:

 >>> print(ledger.AccountingPeriod.get_ref_for_date(i2d(19940202)))
 1994-02